napp1/LinkBuildingChecker/README.md

 3. Test the script!
 XLSX file will be updated with link tag information and last time of visit.
-An alert e-mail will be send when:
+An alert e-mail will be sent when:
 - a page can't be reached or caused errors
 - a link isn't found in the scraped page
 - a link is changed from dofollow in nofollow